Performance Tracking > 2017 Hurricane Season |

-The typical shopping transaction took the least time for nhc.noaa.gov visitors - 0.257 sec., while the visitors of floridadisaster.org had to be the most patient, as the shopping transaction there took in average of 0.948 sec.
+The typical shopping transaction took the least time for nhc.noaa.gov visitors - 0.525 sec., while the visitors of redcross.org had to be the most patient, as the shopping transaction there took in average of 1.962 sec.

-Three of the monitored websites delivered above-the-average response times for their transactions, while two of them demonstrated below-the-average daily performance.
+One monitored website delivered above-the-average response times for its transactions, while four of them demonstrated below-the-average daily performance.

 The daily Average Uptime for the entire Group was 100%.